 We understand that menopause can be a difficult time, as your body goes through changes.
 At Simone Thomas trichology clinic, we're always here to lend a sympathetic ear and can discuss and give advice on the hair thinning and hair loss you may be experiencing.

 What You Eat (Or Don’t Eat) Can Speed Hair Loss

 Low hormone levels, iron deficiency, poor nutrition, UV damage, and harsh chemicals — from straightening or bleaching your hair — can all accelerate hair loss, making thinning more noticeable.

-If you are experiencing hair loss, please book a hair loss consultation at Simone Thomas hair loss clinics in Sandbanks and Bournemouth.
-We offer many non surgical hair loss treatments from clip in hair volumisers, to custom designed hair pieces, from real hair wigs and toupees to synthetic wigs.
+If you are experiencing hair loss, please book a hair loss consultation at Simone Thomas hair loss clinic in Bournemouth.
+We offer many non-surgical hair loss treatments - such as clip in hair volumisers, custom designed hair pieces, real hair wigs, toupees and synthetic wigs.
 We stock Nioxin products and can offer scalp microdermabrasion - both of which can help reduce hair loss and promote hair growth instead.
 We will also look at your scalp through our nioscope to see what activity there is with your hair follicles to offer you the best advice for your hair.

-Book a Female Pattern Baldness Hair Loss Consultation at Simone Thomas Trichology Clinics in Dorset
+Book a Female Pattern Baldness Consultation at Simone Thomas Trichology Clinic in Dorset

 Female pattern baldness can come as a shock, but at Simone Thomas hair loss clinic we're here for you.
 Our highly qualified and experienced teams can help with the diagnosis and treatment of your hair loss.
-Call Simone Thomas Trichology Clinics on 01202 760003 (Bournemouth Clinic) or 01202 748899 (Sandbanks Clinic).
+Call Simone Thomas Trichology Clinic on 01202 760003.
 Alternatively you can book online or request a consultation by completing the form below.